injury prevention exercises

 It’s essential to make injury prevention exercises a regular part of your workout routine.
 Aim for at least two to three times a week, focusing on different muscle groups each time.
 For example, you can work on your core and lower body one day, then switch to upper body and joint stability exercises on another day.

-If you have a pre-existing joint issue or injury, it’s crucial to consult with a health care professional or physical therapist before starting any exercise routine.
+If you have a pre-existing joint issue or injury, it’s crucial to consult with your provider or a physical therapist before starting any exercise routine.
 They can provide guidance on exercises that are safe and suitable for your specific condition, ensuring you don’t exacerbate the problem.

 Incorporating injury prevention exercises into your workout routine is a proactive approach to staying injury-free and maintaining a healthy, active lifestyle.